-Join Von Glitschka for an in-depth discussion in this video Exploratory process intro, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Exploratory process intro, part of Learning Logo Design.

 The creative process isn't as organized or delineated as this course may portray.…Many of the topics we're covering overlap each other and cross pollinate, creatively speaking.…But for the sake of communication and brevity, I've systematized it.…One thing is for sure, the creative process is an exploratory one.…So developing a coherent approach is paramount in your pursuit of solving…visual and strategic problems.
 Think of exploratory as a creative engine,…and the research you've done is the fuel that will enable that engine to drive you…to a successful design.
 If you don't do enough research then your…depth of exploring is limited to a smaller realm of ideas and potential you can glean from.…